pushkar-abhijeet/apex-rollup/plugins/CustomObjectRollupLogger/README.md

 // which represents a scheduled job
 ```

-The batch size for the scheduled job is also determined by the `Org_Default` Rollup Control record's `Batch Chunk Size` field (defaults to 2000).
+The batch size for the scheduled job is also determined by the `Org_Defaults` Rollup Control record's `Batch Chunk Size` field (defaults to 2000).